wwells/fishfeeder/README.md

 - Two recovery modes:
   - "feed": Attempt to feed if within recovery window
   - "skip": Log the miss but wait for next scheduled feed

+### Power Failure Handling
+The system is designed to handle power interruptions:

+- **Power loss between feeds**
+  - Service auto-restarts when power returns
+  - Checks for and handles any missed feeds
+  - Resumes normal schedule

+- **Power loss during feed**
+  - Motor returns to safe state on restart
+  - Recovery mode handles incomplete feed
+  - At worst: one missed feed

+All feed attempts are tracked in the state file, ensuring the system can properly recover after any interruption.

 Configure recovery behavior in `config.py`:
 ```python